r1de/KG6WXC-meshmap/README.md

 - **php-curl**
 - **mariadb-server**

-If you want to run this, the MySQL/MariaDB database will need to be setup before hand.
+If you want to run this, the MariaDB database will need to be setup before hand.

 If you had the previous version of MeshMap, update the database from the new sql file:
 `sudo mysql -D node_map < meshmap_db_import.sql`